 Planned waste disposal can be achieved relatively quickly and for low cost in most rural areas in developing countries.
 It can be as simple as digging a hole down gradient from the wells at a distance of at least 100m.

-In some areas, open dug wells are actually the most challenging problem.
+In some areas, open hand-dug wells are actually the most challenging problem.
 Where space is limited, new wells are often drilled in close proximity to shallow dug wells – in some cases, within a few feet!
 The understanding at the time, is that the dug well will be filled-in.
 But communities often end up keeping these wells as the water can be rapidly drawn with a pail on a rope for uses such as laundry.
 This is understandable since keeping the old dug well reduces wait times for the hand pump and also reduces wear and tear on the pump.